dariasmyr/dariasmyr/README.md

 <a href="https://getoutfit.ae/mobileapp" target="_new">**GetOutfit</a>** is Next-generation fashion discovery app for truly personalized shopping experience.

-- <strong>Responsibilities:</strong>
+### Responsibilities

--- Creating a REST interface for application interaction with PostgreSQL database.
+- Creating a REST interface for application interaction with PostgreSQL database.
--- Developing intermediate business logic layer with microservers.
+- Developing intermediate business logic layer with microservers.
--- Converting large CSV product catalog files.
+- Converting large CSV product catalog files.
--- Transferring a part of the Get Outfit application's clothing recommendation functionality to the server.
+- Transferring a part of the Get Outfit application's clothing recommendation functionality to the server.

-- <strong>Milestones:</strong>
+### Milestones

--- Created  a NestJS Reccommendations server for processing AI messages and providing a list of recommended items from the database (with REST API support)
+- Created  a NestJS Reccommendations server for processing AI messages and providing a list of recommended items from the database (with REST API support)
--- Moved a part of app’s functionality to the server using a system of micro-services -- Created a REST / PostgREST interface for application interaction with microservers (dev PostgreSQL databases) + implemented functionality to update, sync, and setup dev micro-services with prod server
+- Moved a part of app’s functionality to the server using a system of micro-services
+- Created a REST / PostgREST interface for application interaction with microservers (dev PostgreSQL databases) + implemented functionality to update, sync, and setup dev micro-services with prod server
--- Configured Nginx as a reverse proxy in a docker container to manage traffic to multiple micro-services
+- Configured Nginx as a reverse proxy in a docker container to manage traffic to multiple micro-services

-- <strong>Stack:</strong>
+### Stack

 Node.js, Nginx, PostgreSQL, Docker, Shell scripting (awk, bash, grep, etc.), Python, Git